 - Burger and sandwich spread ~ Slather dill dip on top of burgers, sandwiches and in wraps.

 - Roasted vegetables ~ Dill dip is a tasty dip for roasted broccoli, cauliflower, carrots, and sweet potato or regular french fries.
-Also spoon over baked potatoes.
+Spoon over baked potatoes.

 - Sauce ~ Dollop the dip on sauteed, grilled or baked chicken, fish, shrimp, pork chops or tenderloin, steaks and filet mignon.